stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ### II.
 Critical Reading Notes

-Create an electronic document for composing critical notes.
-Take *detailed* notes on each reading.
+Create an electronic document for composing critical notes dedicated to each reading.
+Take *detailed* notes on each of our course texts.
 Since you will write essays about these texts, these notes will be of significant help to you later.
-Your aims here should be to **1)** reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity; **2)** interrogate the text by asking questions, raising objections, and making observations; **3)** connect and compare the reading to others we have read; **4)** define any unfamiliar terms and link the text to any outside research you perform.
+Your aims here should be to:

+- **Reduce** the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity.

+- **Interrogate** the text by asking questions, raising objections, and making observations.

+- **Connect and compare** the reading to others we have read.

+- **Define** any unfamiliar terms and link the text to any outside research you perform.

 At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

 {{< hint note >}}
 <span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.